Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Which Bookbinding Option Should You Choose?

-Choosing a bookbinding option is a delicate one and requires taking a number of factors into consideration because binding plays a vital role in a printed booklet’s appearance and performance.
+Choosing a bookbinding option is a delicate one and requires considering several factors because binding plays a vital role in a printed book’s appearance and performance.
 The following factors are taken into consideration:

 • Function of the printed material